 All capital assets are recorded at historical cost as of the acquisition date.
 These assets are depreciated on a straight-line basis, with the number of depreciation periods being determined by asset class.

-Furniture: Furniture includes office furniture and other fixtures.
-The standard useful life for furniture is seven (7) years.
+• Office Equipment and Furniture & Fixtures: The standard useful life for Office Equipment and Furniture & Fixtures is five (5) years.
 This depreciation schedule applies to all entities.

 Items paid for by the company are property of the company.
-Assets with purchasing value in excess of $5000 USD are recorded through NetSuite and tracked using Floqast with an account reconciliation which includes details by individual asset purchased.
-The account reconciliation serves as an asset register.
-The accounting team captures each individual asset purchased with the following information:
+Assets with purchasing value in excess of $5000 USD or Key Component Assets are recorded and tracked through NetSuite Fixed Asset Management (FAM) module, which includes details of individual asset purchased.
+The Asset Register report provided by NetSuite FAM provides each individual asset purchased with the following information:

-Once the information is captured in BlackLine a depreciation schedule will populate and accounting will book an entry in NetSuite each month to record the depreciation of the asset until it is fully depreciated.
+Once the information is captured in NetSuite FAM a depreciation schedule will populate and NetSuite FAM will post a journal entry each month to record the depreciation of the asset until it is fully depreciated.
+The asset will remain on GitLab’s balance sheet until the asset is no longer being used and is identified to be disposed.

 Assets will be disposed of if purchased by an employee upon termination (if approved by ITOps) or if the item is no longer useful before the useful life.

-If a team member would like to purchase an asset from the company (i.e. a laptop), they would request through an issue to IT Ops and accounting to obtain the amount to be paid.
+1. If a team member would like to purchase an asset from the company (i.e. a laptop), they would request through an issue to IT Ops and Accounting to obtain the amount to be paid.
 This is derived from original cost less accumulated depreciation.
-If and asset is purchased accounting team will collect the funds and will book the appropriate accounting treatment to dispose of the asset.
+If an asset is purchased, Accounting will collect the funds and will book the appropriate accounting treatment to dispose of the asset.

-If an asset is no longer usable before the useful life has been reached the employee needs to submit an issue to IT Ops and accounting to inform them.
-IT Ops will evaluate and if they deem the item is no longer useful accounting will book the appropriate accounting treatment to dispose of the asset.
+2. If an asset is no longer usable before the useful life has been reached the employee needs to submit an issue to IT Ops and Accounting to inform them.
+IT Ops will evaluate and if they deem the item is no longer useful, Accounting will book the appropriate accounting treatment to dispose of the asset.

 Record to report process is governed by the following accounting policies: